endepointe/watchlog/docs/PRD.md

 ## Testing and Quality Assurance

-Between now and the 7th month, code and methods will be tested on a regular basis as outlined in the SDP document [PROVIDE LINK TO SDP README].
+Between now and the 7th month, code and methods will be tested on a regular basis as outlined in the SDP document.

 ### Test Conditions to be met: